 Robyn Conrad Hansen, president of the National Association of Elementary School Principals and an elementary principal for Arizona’s Gilbert Public School District, says she isn’t aware of complaints about the federal rules, and none have been aired at NAESP board meetings.

 As a principal, she’s noticed that parents usually move forward fairly easily after new food rules are enacted—whether locally or nationally—to adopt an updated mindset.
 “It’s amazing how creative people can be.
 When one door closes, they become more creative and do other things,” says Hansen, who served as principal of Playa del Rey Elementary before becoming president of NAESP.

 At Playa del Rey, which holds a Tuesday morning fun run every week, the PTA sells 4-ounce fruit smoothies for $1 that comply with the district’s wellness policy.
-At the school carnival, the cakewalk now features cupcakes rather than whole cakes.
+At the school carnival, the musical cakes activity features cupcakes rather than whole cakes.
 Hansen stopped serving doughnuts at parent meetings and offered fruit and yogurt or trail mix.
 The middle and high schools no longer sell sugary drinks and packaged cookies; students are adjusting and profits are holding steady, she says.